GolsaHeidari/golsaheidari.github.io/contents/awards.md

 I appreciate Sören Auer and Markus Stocker for their guidance and supervision.

-- Best Lecturer
+- <strong>Best Lecturer</strong>

 Associated with Shahinshahr Azad University

-- Best Lecturer
+- <strong>Best Lecturer</strong>

 Associated with Bonian Higher Education Institute

-- Best Paper award in International Conference on Security-Enriched Urban Computing and Smart Grid, SUComS 2010, Korea
+- <strong>The Best Paper award</strong>
+Issued by The International Conference on Security-Enriched Urban Computing and Smart Grid, SUComS 2010, Korea

-- First Rank Among The Graduates of Master’s Degree in Computer Engineering
+- <strong>First Rank Among The Graduates of Master’s Degree in Computer Engineering</strong>

 Associated with Najafabad Azad University

-- Top 10 Rank in the Master's Global Entrance Exam
+- <strong>Top 10 Rank in the Master's Global Entrance Exam</strong>